 2. Managing employee timesheet templates is time-consuming and expensive

-Let’s say your company uses an excel template for time tracking.
-Each employee has his own spreadsheet for time registration with a tab for each week.
-At the end of the month, timesheet spreadsheets are typically saved to a company server for data consolidation and invoicing.
+Let’s say your company uses an Excel template for time tracking.
+Each employee has his or her own spreadsheet for time registration with a tab for each week.
+At the end of the month, work timesheet spreadsheets are typically saved to a company server for data consolidation and invoicing.

 Each company does this consolidation in a different way, and many still do it manually or semi-manually.
 The end result and analyses are generated into a report spreadsheet.